Getting the right experts on board is a top priority

 Medical oncologist

 A Medical Oncologist specializes in diagnosis and treatment of tumors.
 They will come up with a treatment plan tailored for you.
-This may include medications to treat your tumor, a discussion around whether surgery is an option you should consider, and/or bringing in other specialists to help assist with your care.3 In some cases, you may want to find a Sarcoma Specialist, an oncologist experienced in treating soft tissue tumors, like desmoid tumors.
+This may include medications to treat your tumor, a discussion around whether surgery is an option you should consider, and/or bringing in other specialists to help assist with your care.3

 surgeon

 The Surgeon specializes in removing tumors.
-In most tumor locations, surgery is not always recommended as the first line of treatment by desmoid tumor experts.5 It is recommended that you meet with both a medical oncologist and a surgeon and other members of your multidisciplinary care team.
+In most tumor locations, surgery is not recommended as the first line of treatment by desmoid tumor experts.5 It is recommended that you meet with both a medical oncologist and a surgeon and other members of your multidisciplinary care team.
 Together, your care team can help determine an individualized treatment plan for you.

 Radiologist/RADIATION ONCOLOGIST